-Jawole Willa Jo Zollar is the Brooklyn, New York-based non-profit dance company founder and the only professional African American women's dance company.
+Jawole Willa Jo Zollar is the founder of Brooklyn, New York, a non-profit dance company and the only professional African American women's dance company.
 The ensemble performs choreography by Zollar and other choreographers, often focusing on the experiences of women of African descent.

 The company has been commissioned by presenters nationwide and globally.
 UBW includes a New York Dance and Performance Award ("Bessie"), the Capezio Award for Outstanding Achievement in Dance, and two 2004 Doris Duke Awards for New Work from the American Dance Festival.
 In March 2010, UBW toured South America as part of Dance Motion USA, a cultural diplomacy initiative spearheaded by the US Department of State's Bureau of Educational and Cultural Affairs and the Brooklyn Academy of Music.